Natural Nutrition Program: Course Descriptions

 NN102 – Anatomy and Physiology | 30 hours

 This course provides a general overview of the eleven body systems.
 It covers the structure and shape of the body and its parts, and their relationship to one another.
 It continues on to the physiological processes by which the eleven systems operate.

 NN103 – Nutritional Symptomatology II | 18 hours

 Analyzing symptoms relating to health is a valuable key in defining nutritional deficiencies.
 In this course the student will learn the significance of symptoms as they relate to each individual.
 The course will assist the student in relating further learning to individual needs.
-Fourteen case studies whose format is introduced in this course are required by the end of the program.
+Ten case studies are required by the end of the program.